Best Website Builder

 Neptune’s Taphouse & Eatery is a go-to spot for surf-and-turf dishes.
 It’s a solid pick for anything from a quick lunch to a special dinner.

 Neptune’s website is casual and easy to use, with a coastal look.
-The seahorse logo, wavy graphics, and sushi photos give it a fun vibe, and it’s simple to find the menu, order, or join the waitlist.
+The seahorse logo, wavy graphics, and sushi photos give it a fun vibe, and it’s easy to find the menu, place an order, or join the waitlist.

-Tea at the Empress provides a timeless experience, offering patrons the elegance of a world-renowned Fairmont Empress tea ritual cherished since 1908.
+Tea at the Empress offers patrons the elegance of the world-renowned Fairmont Empress tea ritual, cherished since 1908.

 Sarma is a lively restaurant and bar, mirroring Turkey’s traditional meyhanes with a menu of shareable small plates (meze), paired well with their array of drinks.
 While rooted in Mediterranean flavors, Chef Cassie adds a unique twist based on her diverse culinary encounters, aiming for a blend of the familiar and novel in their offerings.